SophieH93/letsgetquizzicle/README.md

 ### User Story:
 * As a user, I would like to play a game with different difficulty levels.
+* As a user, I would like to play a game where I can chose th category.
 * As a user.
 I would like a game that's easy to navigate through.
 * As a user, I would enjoy a game that is visually appealing.
 * As a user, I would like a game that does not take too long to complete.